-L-theanine is seldom found anywhere in nature other than tea and a single species of mushroom.
+L-theanine is seldom found anywhere in nature other than tea, a single species of mushroom, and guayusa which is a holly species typically processed and drunk as a tisane.
 It is “synthesized in the roots and concentrates in the leaves, where sunlight converts [L-theanine] to polyphenols,” In other words, shade-grown teas like Gyokuro, a Japanese green tea, have higher concentrations of L-theanine because the amino acid is not converted into polyphenols as much as tea leaves that are exposed to full sun.

 Due to the unique combination of L-theanine and caffeine found in tea, there are many reasons as to why this can be another alternative to coffee and soda, especially when looking for a jump-start to the day, or a way to maintain concentration for hours of coding and/or studying.
 It is best to experiment with different teas and find out how each tea affects you.
 A good starting point to discover different and appealing teas is the “Hacker’s Guide to Tea.“

 - Bryan, Janet.
 "Psychological Effects of Dietary Components of Tea: Caffeine and L-theanine."
 Nutrition Reviews 66.2 (2008): 82-90.
 Web. ↩